MaxwellSalmon/Omicron35/README.md

 A work in progress Panda3D game by MaxwellSalmon.

 # Documentation
 Note, that this may not be accurate, as the system is still in development and might have changed.
 Let me know if you spot an error.
+Also, I am not used to writing documentation and mainly did this for my own sake, so feel free to request improvements.
 ### Setting up a function that should run when an object is interacted with:

 Simply execute a function with no parameters: